DSFans2014/volcano/docs/user-guide/how_to_use_vnpu.md

           deviceshare.KnownGeometriesCMName: hami-scheduler-device
 ```

-  **Note:** You may noticed that, 'volcano-vgpu' has its own GeometriesCMName and GeometriesCMNamespace, which means if you want to use both vNPU and vGPU in a same volcano cluster, you need to merge the configMap from both sides and set it here.
+  **Note:** You may notice that, 'volcano-vgpu' has its own GeometriesCMName and GeometriesCMNamespace, which means if you want to use both vNPU and vGPU in a same volcano cluster, you need to merge the configMap from both sides and set it here.

 ## Usage